 The Centres for Antimicrobial Optimisation Network (CAMO-Net) is a unique global research partnership which brings together institutions from Africa, Asia, Europe and South America to optimise antimicrobial use globally.
-As part of this partnership, a series of collaborative meetings between researchers from the University of Liverpool (UOL) and Imperial College London (ICL) are organised to discuss and assess the progress made within the CAMO-Net projects around the use of Artificial Intelligence and Machine Learning in healthcare.
+As part of this partnership, a series of collaborative meetings between researchers from the University of Liverpool (UOL) and Imperial College London (ICL) are organised to discuss the progress made within the CAMO-Net projects around the use of Artificial Intelligence and Machine Learning in healthcare.
 In this meeting, researchers collectively delved into the latest developments and accomplishments and conducted insightful discussions that will propel us further towards the transformative integration of AI in healthcare.

 Material